kdeldycke/awesome-iam/readme.md

 ## Authorization

-Now that we know you are you, are you allowed to perform what you want to do?
+Now we know you are you.
+But are you allowed to do what you want to do?

 Policy specification is the science, enforcement is the art.